0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Blackfield/Blackfield.md

 This is required because a file like `NTDS.dit` is constantly undergoing `READ` and `WRITE` operations which would make copying it infeasable under normal circumstances.

-*Having created the file in* **Linux**, we will need to change the script's encoding to fit **Windows** for it to work properly.
+*Having created this script file in* **Linux**, we will need to change its encoding to fit **Windows** for it to work properly.
 This can be done using the `unix2dos` command:

 ![abuse-dsh](abuse-dsh.jpg)

-notice how the output of `file` command changed from `ASCII text` to `ASCII text, with CRLF line terminators` after conversion.
+notice how the output of `file` command changes from `ASCII text` to `ASCII text, with CRLF line terminators` after conversion.

 we upload the `.dsh` file using `evil-winrm`'s `upload` function.
 And, we change to a writable directory `c:\windows\temp` where we can run the utility: